 Savings

-In cases where the sponsor does not earn the £18,600 per year, it is possible to make up any shortfall by taking into account the couple’s savings.
+In cases where the sponsor does not earn the minimum income requirement, it is possible to make up any shortfall by taking into account the couple’s savings.
 There are a number of requirements.

 Firstly, the savings must be in excess of £16,000.
 Then, in addition, there must be a further amount on top of that £16,000.
 This amount must total 2.5 the amount of the shortfall.
-What this means is that if, for example, the sponsor earns only £17,600, then he or she will need to have £16,000 in savings, in addition to 2.5 times the £1000 shortfall.
+What this means is that to meet an income requirement of £18,600, if the sponsor earns only £17,600, then he or she will need to have £16,000 in savings, in addition to 2.5 times the £1000 shortfall.
 Accordingly, he or she will need to have total savings of £18,500.

 Again, this is subject to the formalities in respect of the evidence to be submitted.
 It is necessary for example, to show that the savings have been in the possession of the applicant or sponsor for at least 6 months prior to making the application.
 The full specifics of the evidential rules can be found here.